Table of Contents

 Implementing a Prometheus Exporter

-From an application perspective, there are two kinds of situations where you can implement a Prometheus exporter: export built-in application metrics, and export metrics from a standalone or third-party tool.
+From an application perspective, you can implement a Prometheus exporter in two situations: exporting built-in application metrics and exporting metrics from a standalone or third-party tool.

 Application built-in exporter

-This is typically the case when a system or an application exposes its key metrics natively.
-The most interesting example is when an application is built from scratch since all the requirements that it needs to act as a Prometheus client can be studied and integrated through the design.
-Sometimes, we may need to integrate an exporter into an existing application.
-This requires updating the code -- and even the design -- to add the required capabilities to act as a Prometheus client.
+This is typically when a system or an application exposes its key metrics natively.
+The most interesting example is when an application is built from scratch since all the requirements needed to act as a Prometheus client can be studied and integrated through the design.
+Sometimes, we may need to incorporate an exporter into an existing application.
+This requires updating the code -- and even the design -- to add the capabilities necessary to act as a Prometheus client.
 Integrating into an existing application can be risky because, if not done carefully, those changes may introduce regressions in the application’s core functions.
-If you must do this, be sure to have sufficient tests in place in order not to introduce regressions into the application (e.g. bugs or performance overhead due to changes in code and/or in design).
+If you must do this, ensure sufficient tests are in place to avoid introducing regressions into the application (e.g., bugs or performance overhead due to changes in code and/or in design).

 Standalone/third-party exporter

-Sometimes the desired metrics can be collected or computed externally.
-An example of this is when the application provides APIs or logs where metric data can be retrieved.
+Sometimes, the desired metrics can be collected or computed externally.
+An example is when the application provides APIs or logs where metric data can be retrieved.
 This data can then be used as is, or it may need further processing to generate metrics (an example is this MySQL exporter).

 You may also require an external exporter if the metrics need to be computed throughout an aggregation process by a dedicated system.
-As an example, think of a Kubernetes cluster where you need to have metrics that show CPU resources being used by sets of pods grouped by labels.
+For example, think of a Kubernetes cluster where you need metrics showing CPU resources being used by sets of pods grouped by labels.
 Such an exporter may rely on Kubernetes API, and works as follows:

-(i) Retrieve the current CPU usage along with the label of each individual pod
+(i) Retrieve the current CPU usage along with the label of each pod

 (ii) sum up the usage based on pod labels